 By Zan Our mission has always been to give opportunities for child-directed play within a community of supportive adults.
 In a practical sense, it means that we provide support and training for parents, professionals and community members around the world, whenever...

-By Morgan We’ve been making pop-up adventure playgrounds, and helping others make them, for 3 years now.
-Our original idea was that they be a lightweight model for community-based playwork, that they could invite people from throughout local communities to see...
+We’ve been making pop-up adventure playgrounds, and helping others make them, for 3 years now.
+Our original idea was that they be a lightweight model for community-based playwork, focusing on playing and learning for parents and professionals, that they could...

 By Zan The blog for the Shop of Possibilities has been one of my favourite blogs ever since I found it about a year ago.
 The updates aren’t regular, but the photos are always fascinating, and gives a little glimpse into the life of a possible world.
 So imagine...